Stuck in a job that’s “just paying the bills?”

 Month after month.
 Year after year.

 Had enough?
-If you want to jump the career track in 2015, send out an SOS and get some help.
+If you want to jump the career track, send out an SOS and get some help.
 Here are seven tips from PrideStaff to get you started on a new path:

 Determine why you want to make a change.